eigerco/polka-storage/docs/src/getting-started/index.md

 # Getting Started

-This chapter guides through the process of setting up, running, and trying out the components implemented so far.
+This chapter goes through the process of setting up, running, and trying out the components implemented so far.

 ## System Requirements